Skip to content

 Magister Lyra Luneth stood at the War Gate while sunset bled the mountain peaks from white to copper.
 The portal behind her thrummed, a deep, patient vibration she could feel through the stone beneath her boots.

 Her combat cell waited three paces back.
-Young faces.
-Cerulean robes pressed and formal, not yet creased by weather or anything that mattered.
-They hadn’t spoken to her.
-She hadn’t expected them to.
+Young faces, cerulean robes pressed and formal, not yet creased by weather or anything that mattered.
+They hadn't spoken to her.
+She hadn't expected them to.

-She'd felt it before she broke it: the wax humming through her thumb, settling in the bones of her wrist.
-Archmagister Erideth Thorân's seal.
+She'd felt it before she broke it: Archmagister Erideth Thorân's seal humming against the bones of her wrist, the resonance unmistakable.

 War chamber.
 Ninth bell.
 Full attendance.